Selling online vs in-person. What are the pros and cons of each? And, how do they fit into your strategy as a small business owner?

 Conclusion: Successful Businesses Use Both Online and In-Person Selling

 Successful selling and marketing isn’t solely online or in-person.
 It’s a combination of the 2.
 In-person selling is ideal for larger sales and starting a business early on.
 Effective online selling and lead capture helps businesses scale, grow, and gain a steady flow of customers.
 Whether you have a local business, a retail shop, or sell courses, there are opportunities to gain customers through in-person meetings and events as well as online.

 Online sales require building more trust.
-A much smaller percent of people will choose to make online purchases.
+A much smaller percentage of people will choose to make online purchases.
 However, online sales are an ideal way to find the right people.
 Using a combination of online selling and in-person selling is the ideal strategy.

 Take a look at my all-time favorite Sales tools , I’ve personally used and love each one of them.